 Hair should be soaking wet and have conditioner applied to minimize breakage.
 NEVER attempt to comb or detangle outside of the shower unless your hair is more wavy than curly.
 Always use a wide-tooth comb or pick, never a brush.
 Set your part while detangling in the shower to minimize any fiddling you have to do to style, once outside of the shower.
 Once out of the shower, immediately apply styling products to soaking wet hair.
 Now, hands off until it’s dry.
 This is the secret to minimizing frizz and getting hair to air dry in perfect corkscrew coils.

 3. Do not use products containing synthetic silicones

-If you’ve read my post about 10 ingredients to avoid, you know how gross silicones are.
-But for those with tangles that rival a drunk branch party in the Amazon, this one is still the most tempting commandments to break.
-Yes, silicone-laden products feel great when applied in the shower and you can whisk your comb through hair.
+If you’ve read my post about 10 ingredients to avoid, you know how gross silicones are, but it’s one of the most tempting rules to break.
+Yes, silicone products feel great since your comb whisks through curls.
 When I do sin and use a silicone product, my hair might look good for one day, but for the next three my curls are limp and weighed down (not in a good way).
 My hair also feels dry because strands are coated with the plastic-y stuff, preventing moisture from getting in.
 I then have to use a clarifying shampoo, which dries out my strands, creating a vicious cycle.

 4. Use shampoo/clarify periodically (with sulfate-free, natural, clean and gentle products, of course)